NicolasOhe/Bugs/README.md

 This is an exploration of a simulated ecosystem with two teams contesting for supremacy.

-This simulation uses one algorithm and one web technology for an efficient computation of interactions between many thousands of entities: quadtrees allow an efficient calculation of close neighboors, and webgl displays the scene very quickly in the canvas.
+This simulation uses one algorithm called "quadtree" that allows an efficient calculation of close neighboor.
+As a result, an efficient computation of interactions between many thousands of entities ("bugs") is possible.
+To display those entities quickly on the screen, the power of the graphic processing unit is put to contribution via webgl.

 Visit the online version here: https://nicolasohe.github.io/bugs/